meoowe/ClickyCat/README.md

-# Korge Hello World and Template

-This is a Hello World and Template for the KorGe game engine.
-Using gradle with kotlin-dsl.
-You can open this project in IntelliJ IDEA by opening the folder or the build.gradle.kts file.

-You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world>

-You can find the KorGE documentation here: <https://docs.korge.org/korge/>
+# ClickyCat

+This is a game about SCALEing obstacles such as mountains by clicking.
+Made using the Korge(https://korge.org/) game engine and made for Game Off 2023(https://itch.io/jam/game-off-2023)